-The current layout of the property internally has been altered by the addition of the two bedrooms.
+The property has been altered by the formation of a porch.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.